Indiana University–Purdue University Indianapolis Public Art Collection: Administration

-Public art on campus is managed by the Curator of Campus Art, Sherry Rouse, through the Office of Risk Management at IU Bloomington.
-Each IU campus has a Campus Art Committee whose members work with Rouse.
+Public art on campus is managed by the Curator of Campus Art through the Office of Risk Management at IU Bloomington.
+Each IU campus has a Campus Art Committee whose members work with the curator.
 A system-wide “Public Art Policy” was adopted in 1999 to govern work by the Curator of Campus Art and IUPUI Campus Art Committee.
 The Indiana University Board of Trustees regularly reviews and approves proposals to site public art works on campus.

 Documentation

 The Curator of Campus Art maintains a computerized database of public art on campus, including acquisition and loan information and digital photographs.
 In addition, a Fall 2009 Museum Studies course at IUPUI undertook the project of researching and reporting on the condition of outdoor sculptures on campus.
 The IUPUI artworks were the first group to be documented through the WikiProject, Wikipedia Saves Public Art.

 This effort was influenced by the successful Save Outdoor Sculpture!
 1989 campaign organized by Heritage Preservation: The National Institute of Conservation partnered with the Smithsonian Institution, specifically the Smithsonian American Art Museum.
 Throughout the 1990s, over 7,000 volunteers nationwide cataloged and assessed the condition of over 30,000 publicly accessible statues, monuments, and sculptures installed as outdoor public art across the United States.